Causal effect on a target population: a sensitivity analysis to handle missing covariates

 \subsubsection{Simulation details}

-To illustrate the previous methods on data for which neither the data generation process nor the distribution of the covariates are under our control.
 We use the data from a randomized controlled trial, the Tennessee Student/Teacher Achievement Ratio (STAR) study.
-This RCT is a pioneering randomized study from the domain of education \citep{angrist2008mostlyharmless}, started in 1985, and designed to estimate the effects of smaller classes in primary school, on the results.
+This RCT is a pioneering randomized study from the domain of education \citep{angrist2008mostlyharmless}, started in 1985, and designed to estimate the effects of smaller classes in primary school, on the \modifbis{children's grades}.
 This experiment showed a strong payoff to smaller classes \citep{finn1990star}.
-In addition, the effect has been shown to be heterogeneous \citep{krueger1999star}, where class size has a larger effect for minority students and those on subsidized lunch.
+In addition, the effect has been shown to be heterogeneous \citep{krueger1999star}, where class size\modifbis{s} \modifbis{have} a larger effect for minority students and those on subsidized lunch.
 For our purposes, we focus on the same subgroup of children, same treatment (small versus regular classes), and same outcome (average of all grades at the end) as in \cite{kallus2018removing}.